44uk/sym-node-setup/README.md

 or

-execute it on your server machine.
+execute following command on your server machine.

 ```shell
 # setup peer node